-Cloud adoption isn’t just a trend at the federal level.
+Adoption isn’t just a trend at the federal level.
 Investments in cloud continue to stay high on the National Association of State Chief Information Officers’ annual Top Ten Policy and Technology Priorities list.

 And as cloud technology has evolved, so too have the possibilities it enables.
 Clearer uses are coming into view.
 Benefits are no longer just big-picture, such as greater flexibility, cost savings and increased efficiencies – but more honed.
-For example, cloud is enabling mission-specific efforts, such as making research more collaborative by facilitating medical data-sharing, protecting children from abuse through data analytics and giving U.S. warfighters an advantage over adversaries with AI.
+For example, it is enabling mission-specific efforts, such as making research more collaborative by facilitating medical data-sharing, protecting children from abuse through data analytics and giving U.S. warfighters an advantage over adversaries with AI.

-To learn how agencies are realizing these benefits, we looked at what’s happening in the public sector to encourage cloud innovation.
+To learn how agencies are realizing these benefits, we looked at what’s happening in the public sector to encourage innovation.
 We found that agencies, supported by government initiatives to embrace the technology, are tapping into five key trends:

 Trend 1: Cloud supports emerging technology applications, such as artificial intelligence and the Internet of Things